 The Nursing Organizations Alliance (NOA) has included an exhibit hall with its annual conference, the Fall Summit, every year since 2002.
 In November of 2012, NOA reached its highest number of exhibitors for a Fall Summit; a short five years later in November of 2017, the number of exhibitors had dropped by 38%, matching this low point again in 2019.

 NOA was not alone in this struggle.
 EventMB (now Skift Meetings) conducted a 2018 survey on the state of the event industry in which nearly half of respondents indicated “Finding Sponsors” was one of its biggest challenges for the year (Skift Meetings.
 (2018).
 State of the Event Industry Research 2018. meetings.skift.com).
 That same survey showed 53% of respondents “struggling to secure sponsors” for their event, and 90% whose “sponsor retention rate” was either decreasing or remaining the same.

 On top of all that, annually 85% or more of Fall Summit exhibitors are directly tied to the hospitality and meetings industry, which was disproportionately impacted by the COVID-19 pandemic.
 So, when the pandemic eventually postponed the 2020 in-person Fall Summit, NOA leadership saw an opportunity to re-evaluate the exhibitor and sponsor model for the association and its flagship event.

 Finding a solution to this challenge started with research, and the need to create a win-win-win scenario: where the sponsors (provide ROI), organization (provide a source of income) AND attendees (provide value) would benefit.
-NOA developed an integrated, five-step approach:
+AMR helped NOA develop an integrated, five-step approach:

 - Three-pronged, ongoing stakeholder research | A continuous process of understanding the needs of all event stakeholders